vergauwenthomas/MetObs_toolkit/docs/intro.rst

 Modeldata()
 -------------
-The :py:meth:`Modeldata<metobs_toolkit.modeldata.Modeldata>` holds time-series of data from a source other than observations (i.g. a model).
+The :ref:`Modeldata <Modeldata api>` holds time-series of data from a source other than observations (i.g. a model).
 The time-series are taken at the same coordinates as the stations and the names of the stations are used as well.

 This class is used for comparing other sources to observations and for filling in missing observations and gaps in the observations.